SixArm/usv/doc/criticisms/index.md

 "You cannot edit it in regular editor, like csv/tsv/jsonlines."

 I edit it in regular editors, every day.
-I personally use vi, emacs, VS Code, JetBrains IDEs, all often.
+I use vi, emacs, VS Code, JetBrains IDEs, and more.
 I've also tried USV on many more editors, and so far it works 100% of the time.
 If you have a specific editor that doesn't seem to be working well with USV, can you please contact me?

 ## No efficient storage